ankumar/architecture/Patterns/Stateful.md

 In a microservice architecture each service’s database is private to that service in order to ensure loose coupling.
 As a result, it’s challenging to implement transactions and queries that span services.
 The solution is to implement transactions using the Saga pattern and queries using the CQRS pattern.

 ## Apps - Getting Boundaries Right

+Data modeling - typically needs to happen on (at least) two levels:

+* On the database level
+* On the application level (i.e., in your programming language)

+The way how the application models are represented on both levels might differ due to a few reasons:

+* Databases and programming languages use different data types
+* Relations are represented differently in a database than in a programming language
+* Databases typically have more powerful data modeling capabilities, like indexes, cascading deletes, or a variety of additional constraints (e.g. unique, not null, ...)
+* Databases and programming languages have different technical constraints

 Data Access patterns - Mapping between application & database structures.
 The two major categories are the [active record pattern](http://calpaterson.com/activerecord.html) and the data mapper pattern.
 The Data model comprises of